Search Posts

 Chapter 2 Cost Estimates

-We introduce master data and explain the material master, BOM, routing, and work center to create cost estimates, as shown in Figure 2.
+We introduce master data, including the material master, BOM, routing, and work center to create cost estimates, as shown in Figure 2.

 We present the role of the costing sheet in determining the overhead to be applied to your raw materials and manufacturing activities.
 We also discuss configuration for the cost components and the costing variant.